larixgomex/dbt_ecommerce_analysis/README.md

-# E-commerce dbt models
+# ⭐️ E-commerce dbt models

-This project focused on setting dbt models for the purchasing team in an e-commerce store.
+This project focused on setting dbt models for the purchasing team in an e-commerce sportswear store.
 The goal is to monitor stock to avoid stock-outs and to order the right products at the right time.

 The different steps of this project are: